romandunets/oop-design-patterns/README.md

 Object Oriented Programming Design Patterns
 ==========
-This repository contains examples of Object Oriented Programming Design Patterns.
-Here are provided custom implementations for problems and solutions described in "Design Patterns: Elements of Reusable Object-Oriented Software" written by Erich Gamma, Richard Helm, Ralph Johnson and John Vlissides with a foreword by Grady Booch.
+This repository contains examples of object-oriented programming design patterns in C#.
+Here are provided custom implementations for 23 software pattern solutions described in "Design Patterns: Elements of Reusable Object-Oriented Software" book written by Erich Gamma, Richard Helm, Ralph Johnson and John Vlissides.

-The repository contains the following patterns implementations in C# with examples how to use them:
+The aim of this repository is to demonstrate the benefits of using design patterns and show how to use them.

+## Patterns covered

 * Creational
  * Abstract Factory